veracode-research/freebsd-perf-fuzz/README.md

 OS optimized fuzzer.

 This is a **work-in-progress** but we will do our best to keep some notes available as to the state of things.
+Feel free to contribute or ask about contributing, if you are interested.

 There are two pieces to this puzzle: